 Powerful magnetic holder effortlessly draws and secures showerhead.
 Superior pressure with 6 easy-to-use spray settings.
 Metal hose is highly durable without sacrificing flexibility.
-Sleek and modern chrome finish.
-All-inclusive set ensures fuss-free installation.
+Sleek and modern finish in your choice of chrome or brushed nickel.

 Attaches a bit too close to the wall for some.
 A quality showerhead, but somewhat costly.